 The Counseling Center schedules first-time appointments on a same-day basis.
 You can schedule a first appointment by calling us at 217-333-3704.
 We’re open between 8 a.m. and 5 p.m.
 Monday through Friday.
 The earlier in the day you call, the more likely it is that you will get an appointment.
 If appointments have already filled for the day when you call, you can speak with a triage counselor who will listen to what’s going on and help you figure out the best solutions for you at that moment.
 View Making the Initial Appointment for more information.

 Yes.
-We offer Workshops on Request on a variety of topics ranging from study skills, to avoiding procrastination, to eating disorders and depression.
-To request a workshop, please complete this form at least two weeks in advance of when you would like the workshop to be held.
+We offer outreach on a variety of topics ranging from study skills, to avoiding procrastination, to eating disorders and depression.
+To request an outreach, please complete this form at least two weeks in advance of when you would like the workshop to be held.